joelluong/WeatherStation-Tracker-Node/README.md

 ## Project Description

-This project displays weather stations as markers on a map using a .NET Core API and a React TypeScript frontend.
+This project displays weather stations as markers on a map using a Node.js and a React TypeScript frontend.
 Users can view detailed information about each weather station by interacting with the map markers.

 ### Results:
 1. **Weather Stations Displayed as Markers on Google Maps**